What Does Cell Phone Insurance Cover

 How Mobile Phone Insurance Handles Damage

-The type of damage (screen vs internal vs water damage)
+The type of damage

-The device type and model
+The device model

-The cost to fix versus the replacement costs
+The cost to repair versus replace

 Here’s where expectations and reality can drift apart:

-Replacement phones are often refurbished, not a new phone
+Replacement phones are often refurbished

 Phone Protection vs Device Protection Plans